Texas-Robotics-Academy/markdown/2021/programming_math.md

 C++ requires types for variables.

-For example, a variable storing a number with a decimal should be a `float`, which stands for floating (decimal) point number.
+A variable storing a number with a decimal should be a `float`, which stands for floating (decimal) point number.

 Variables must be declared before they are used.
-Generally this is done by saying the variable **type** and then the names of all the variables that are of that type at the first line of the function.
+This is done by saying the variable **type** and then the name the variable.

-Here's a quick reference of types in C++:
+Here's a quick reference.

 Type    | Example
 --------|-------------